jun-hf/BackTestStock/README.md

 </div>

 ## BackTestStock
-1. You can calculate your stock profit and loss of the stock.
+1. You can calculate your stock profit and loss.

 ## Getted Started
 - Clone this repo